Fist raised to the air

 Medicaid (called “Medi-Cal” in California) is a public health insurance program.
 Almost 80 million people in the United States use Medicaid or the Children’s Health Insurance Program (CHIP) to pay for their health care.
 This includes 17 million people with disabilities and older adults and 6 million children with disabilities.
 Every state has Medicaid.
 The federal government and the states pay for Medicaid.

-Why is Medicaid Important for People with Disabilities?
+Why are Medicaid & Medicare Important for People with Disabilities?

 Medicaid pays for services and supports that are essential to people with disabilities.
-Medicaid covers doctors’ appointments, medicine, wheelchairs, walkers, treatments, tests, and surgeries.
-It pays for personal care attendants that help people eat, get dressed, and go to work.
-It funds supported employment and supported housing.
+Medicaid covers doctors’ appointments, medicine, wheelchairs, walkers, hearing aids, treatments, tests, dental care, and surgeries.
+It pays for personal care attendants that help people live at home, eat, get dressed, and go to work.
+It can fund supported employment, supported housing, and transportation.

-Medicaid helps adults with disabilities to live in their own homes and communities instead of with their parents or in hospitals and nursing homes.
-Medicaid can also allow children with disabilities to live with their families instead of in an institution.
+• Community Living: Medicaid helps adults with disabilities and older adults live in their own homes and communities instead of with their parents or in hospitals and nursing homes.
+Medicaid also helps children with disabilities live with their families instead of in an institution.
 It pays for 70% of personal care services – also called home and community based services (HCBS) – which are largely not covered by Medicare or private insurance.
 These services help people with disabilities live and work in their communities.
 More than 1 in 3 working adults with disabilities use Medicaid to meet their care needs.
-In addition, Medicaid HCBS is extremely popular.
+Medicaid HCBS is extremely popular.
 There are more than 9,000 people in California and 700,000 people nationwide on HCBS waiting lists.

 How Do I Know If I Have Medicaid?

 Medicaid goes by different names in different states.
 You can learn if your health insurance program is a Medicaid program by checking this list.
 You can also enter the name of your state in this tool to get the name Medicaid has in your state.
 Some people use Medicaid by itself.
 Other people use Medicaid with other insurance.
-For example, if you have a “waiver,” or use Children’s Special Needs Services, or if you are a dual-eligible individual, your health insurance includes Medicaid programs.
-Read more by selecting the types.
+For example, if you have a “waiver,” use Children’s Special Needs Services, or if you are a “dual-eligible” person, your health insurance includes Medicaid programs.
+Expand the accordion to read more.

 If you’re still not sure if you have Medicaid, you can contact your state Medicaid office and ask if you are covered by Medicaid.
 The office will ask you to tell them some personal information.
-Then, the Medicaid office will tell you whether you are currently covered by Medicaid, or if you are able to sign up for health care services under Medicaid.
+Then the Medicaid office will tell you whether you receive any services that are covered by Medicaid, or if you are able to sign up for health care services under Medicaid.

 Waivers